Parity of ranks of Jacobians of curves: Isogenies induced from pseudo Brauer relations

+Let $X$ be a curve defined over a field $K$ of characteristic $0$ and let $G$ be a finite subgroup of $\Aut_K(X)$.
+In what follows, we will exploit a consequence of \cite[Theorem 4.14]{Etale_paper}, presented as Theorem \ref{isogeny_from_pseudo_brauer} below, which allows us to associate certain isogenies to pseudo Brauer relations relative to the $\ell$-adic Tate module $V_{\ell}(\textup{Jac}_{X})$.

-\begin{definition} Let $X$ and $G$ be as above.
-We say that $\Theta$ is a \textit{pseudo Brauer relation for $G$ and $X$} if $\Theta$ is a pseudo Brauer relation relative to $V_{\ell}(\JX)$ in the sense of Definition \ref{Def: G-isogeny realising pseudo Brauer}.
-For brevity, we will call these pseudo Brauer relations for $X$. \end{definition}
+\begin{definition} Let $\ell$ denote any prime.
+We say that $\Theta$ is a pseudo Brauer relation for $G$ and $X$ if $\Theta$ is a pseudo Brauer relation relative to $V_{\ell}(\textup{Jac}_{X})$ in the sense of Definition \ref{def:pseudo Brauer_relations}.
+When there is no ambiguity, we call these pseudo Brauer relations for $X$. \end{definition} \begin{remark} Having fixed an embedding $K\hookrightarrow \mathbb{C}$, we have a $\mathbb{Q}_{\ell}[G]$-isomorphism for every prime $\ell$.
+Thus the notion of a pseudo Brauer relation for $G$ and $X$ is independent of $\ell$. \end{remark}